 - 500 g ladyfinger biscuits

 - 7 espresso shots

-- Prepare the espresso, put rum in it, and mix it (it’s best to pour it in a bowl).
-Let it cool down.
+- Prepare the espresso, add rum to it, and mix it (it's best to pour it into a bowl).
+Allow it to cool down.

 - Separate the egg yolks from the whites.

-- In a bowl, whisk the egg whites with 60g of sugar and a pinch of salt until it becomes stiff.
-Put it in the fridge.
+- In one bowl, whisk the egg whites with 60g of sugar and a pinch of salt until they form stiff peaks.
+Place this mixture in the fridge.

-- In a separate bowl, whisk the egg yolks with 70g of sugar and vanilla until it becomes a light color.
-Take a spatula, add the mascarpone, and gently mix it clockwise.
+- In another bowl, whisk the egg yolks with 70g of sugar and vanilla until they become a light color.
+Then, using a spatula, gently fold in the mascarpone cheese in a clockwise motion.

-- Prepare the tray where you will put the tiramisu.
-Put some of the mascarpone mixture at the bottom and spread it.
-Start layering by soaking ladyfingers biscuits one by one in the coffee mixture (quickly dip and take out) and cover the tray’s bottom, add mascarpone mixture on top, spread it evenly, sprinkle with cocoa and repeat the process: ladyfingers soaked in coffee – mascarpone – cocoa.
-Usually, 2-3 layers are enough (depending on the tray size).
+- Prepare cups in which you will assemble the tiramisu.
+Begin by spreading a layer of the mascarpone mixture on the bottom of the tray.
+Then, start layering by quickly dipping each ladyfinger biscuit into the coffee mixture and placing them evenly on the tray's bottom.
+Add a layer of mascarpone mixture on top, spread it evenly, and sprinkle with cocoa.
+Repeat this process: ladyfingers soaked in coffee, mascarpone, and cocoa.
+Usually, 2-3 layers are enough, depending on the cup sizes.

 Gustati il tuo tiramisù!